 I grew up watching my aunt long for a complete life.
-My aunt Lata, a well educated and independent woman, was trapped by her parents’ interference, which made her lose her self confidence.
+My aunt Lara, a well-educated and independent woman, was trapped by her parents’ interference, which made her lose her self-confidence.

 “I am married to him, we are not two individuals but a family.
-We are both sharing our salaries with each other,” she whispered through her choked throat.
+We both share our salaries with each other,” she whispered through her choked throat.
 She was shocked at her father’s statement.

 “We didn’t get you married for him to take away your earnings,” her father continued.

-Aunt Lata couldn’t comprehend the comment.
+Aunt Lara couldn’t comprehend the comment.
 Her father seemed a complete stranger to her that day.

-Her mother was a silent spectator to this argument, enhancing Aunt Lata’s disgust.
+Her mother was a silent spectator to this argument, enhancing Aunt Lara’s disgust.

-When her father couldn’t influence her, he wrote a letter to her father-in-law, accusing him of making Lata work at home, ‘in spite of her being a highly educated working woman’.
+When her father couldn’t influence her, he wrote a letter to her father-in-law, accusing him of making Lara work at home, ‘in spite of her being a highly educated working woman’.

-He then called Aunt Lata home.
-Little did Aunt Lata know what was in store for her at her father’s home that day.
+He then called Aunt Lara home.
+Little did Aunt Lara know what was in store for her at her father’s home that day.

 “I think you should get a divorce,” her father’s words pierced through her heart.